Skip to Content

 Things To Do at and Near Sahara Las Vegas

-Over the years, the property’s luster wore off and Sam Nazarian purchased Sahara in 2013 and transformed it into SLS, which was a short-lived and unsuccessful experiment.
+Over the years, the property’s luster wore off, and Sam Nazarian bought it in 2013, transforming it into SLS, which was a short-lived, unsuccessful experiment.

-In 2018, The Meruelo Group purchased SLS and brought the Sahara name back shortly thereafter.
+In 2018, the Meruelo Group purchased SLS and brought the Sahara name back.

 Things To Do at Sahara Las Vegas

-Magic Mike Live: Ranking among the best male revues in Las Vegas, Magic Mike Live is a spinoff of the Channing Tatum movie franchise that shares the same name.
-The production is a “360-degree experience”, which means that attendees can expect action to occur in front, behind, and around them.
+The production is a “360-degree experience”, meaning attendees can expect action to occur in front, behind, and around them.

 Performers of Magic MIke LIve pose shirtless together on stage

 Gamble: It goes without saying, after all, Sahara is a casino.
-The reason I mention it though is that table game limits are commonly a rung or two less expensive at Sahara than other resorts on the Strip given its unideal location.
-If you’re looking to stretch your dollar, a cheap Uber/Lyft to Sahara may be a good call.
+The reason I mention it, though, is that table game limits are typically a rung or two lower at Sahara than at other Strip resorts, given its less-than-ideal location.

 Catch an Easy, Cheap Ride: Conveniently, the Las Vegas Monorail connects Sahara to resorts in the middle of the Strip.
 Budget-conscious travelers should consider staying at Sahara to save a few bucks as getting to the heart of the action is quick and inexpensive.